 Particulars As at As at

-December 31, 2019 March 31, 2019
+March 31, 2020 March 31, 2019

-Balance at the beginning of the period 4,732 4,539
+Balance at the beginning of the year 4,732 4,539

 Translation Adjustment Loss/(Gain) - (193)

-Balance at the end of the period 4,732 4,732
+Balance at the end of the year 4,732 4,732

 For the purpose of impairment testing, goodwill acquired in a business combination is allocated to the Cash Generating Units (CGU) or groups of CGUs, which benefit from the synergies of the acquisition.
 The Chief Operating Decision Maker reviews the goodwill for any impairment at the operating segment level, which is represented through groups of CGUs.